 Plant these taller leggy transplants horizontally.
 Dig a trench a two to three inches deep.
 Place the plant horizontal with only the top two to three sets of leaves showing above the soil.
 Pinch off other lower leaves below the soil line before planting.
 These leggy plants readily root out along the stem in the warm soil near the surface, supporting rapid growth.
 [Figure 3]

 Figure 3.
 Plant tall leggy tomatoes horizontal in a shallow furrow.

 To minimize Early Blight, space and trellis plants to allow for good air circulation and promote rapid drying.
 Trellised tomatoes are easier to pick and less preferred by tomato psyllid insects.
 Trellising eliminates problems with fruit rotting where they touch the ground.

 The minimal spacing for trellised tomatoes is two feet apart in a hedgerow.
 Research has demonstrated that crowding plants will not increase yields, but will increase disease problems.

-The American Society for Horticultural Science suggests a trellis two feet in diameter by four to five feet tall.
-It is easy to make from a six and half-foot length of concrete reinforcing mesh.
+Cages - The American Society for Horticultural Science suggests a trellis two feet in diameter by four to five feet tall.
+It is easy to make from a 6½-foot length of concrete reinforcing mesh.
 Cut off the bottom ring of wire so the cages can be pushed into the ground.
 When a branch sticks out of the cage, simple tuck it back in.
 [Figure 4]

-For the smaller-vined, determinant types, two cages may be made from a six and half-foot length, cutting the height in half.
-Cages will be 2 feet diameter but only three feet tall.
+For the smaller-vined, determinant types, two cages may be made from a 6½-foot length, cutting the height in half.
+Cages will be two feet diameter but only 3-feet tall.